lvanveen/lvanveen.github.io/_news/announcement_1.md

 related_posts: false
 ---

-My abstract for ICTAM2024 in Daegu, Korea, was accepted.
+My abstract for <a href="https://www.ictam2024.org/index.php">ICTAM2024</a> in Daegu, Korea, was accepted.